p123o215/DownloadScanner/README.md

 ![image](https://github.com/p123o215/DownloadScanner/assets/62272895/7745969e-ff19-4668-acfc-ce2d99eb48d1)

-(Set the Reapeat task every: to what ever you set the `$timeIntervol` var to be exept positive this time)
+(Set the Reapeat task every: to what ever you set the `$timeIntervol` var to be.
+Except positive this time)

 ![image](https://github.com/p123o215/DownloadScanner/assets/62272895/0a2d7e8c-f244-4961-9f80-256a764727cc)